CaixdLab/CL4CaPro/README.md

    <li>CUDA 11.3 and later</li>
    <li>PyTorch 2.0 and later for the Linux version and Pytorch 1.11 and later for the Windows version</li>
 </ul>
 We trained models on two RTX 4090 24GB GPU cards with 8 threads.
-To optimize the speed, the number of threads may need to be adjusted according to the GPUs.
+To optimize the speed, the number of threads in scripts Auto_Train_GPU.py and Auto_Train_AffyOnco_GPU.py may be adjusted according to the GPUs.

 ### Download datasets and models
 <ul style="list-style-type:disc">